MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/nf-uiautomationcore-irangevalueprovider-get_maximum.md

 ## -remarks

-This value should be larger than [Minimum](nf-uiautomationcore-irangevalueprovider-get_minimum.md), with the upper limit defined by the UI framework.
+This value should be larger than [Minimum](nf-uiautomationcore-irangevalueprovider-get_minimum.md).

 ## -see-also